couchbase/n1k1/README.md

 - types learned during expression processing?

 - operator can optionally declare which fields are sorted asc/desc?

-- ORDER BY optimization to not project everything up-front, but have on-deman projections with reusable bufs to keep memory usage lower?

 - need optimized replacement for json.Unmarshal()